serpent-os/img-tests/README.md

 As Serpent OS is under heavy development, the image generation scripts in this repository are provided as is, with no explicit or implied warranty or support.

-If you break your computer because you used these scripts or Serpent OS in its current, you get to keep both pieces.
+If you break your computer because you used these scripts or Serpent OS in its current state, you get to keep both pieces.

 ## Create systemd-nspawn compatible `./sosroot` install